SamuelSwartzberg/flashcardifying_text_temp/inf.md

 One would expect parallel communication to be faster than serial communication, with the factor equivalent to the amount of channels/wires/whatever, however serial communication can often be clocked far higher to make up for it.
 Serial communication is often far easier/simpler to implement and thus less error-prone, cheaper and thinner/lighter than parallel communication.

+### allow & deny

+an allowlist implies forbidding everything by default an allowlist enumerates a set of things that may pass a denylist implies allowing everything by default an denylist enumerates a set of things that may not pass allowlists were/are known as whitelists denylists were/are known as blacklists

 ### topologies

 A tree network may consist of star networks connected {{c1::via a bus network}}, or may be a tree just as a network.
+In a bus, everyone attached recieves the transmission.
+In a bus, only one entity can send at a time
+A daisy chain is a topology where devices are linked in a line or ring.

+### master/slave

+master/slave is (problematically) a protocol where one thingy controls or serves as an exampleto a bunch of other thingys

 ## hardware protocols